-This map shows the projects that will replace SR 99 through Seattle.
+This map shows the projects that collectively replace SR 99's old route through Seattle.

 Building a new State Route 99 through Seattle